 When you purchase a new smartphone with a popular e-commerce retailer like Amazon, it kickstarts a series of workflow processes that start with order placement to shipping details, payment, and timely delivery.

 A typical workflow process will look like this.
-The visual workflow editor used by popular software programs makes it easy for non-tech savvy users to utilize a workflow engine.
+The visual workflow editor used by popular software programs makes it easy for non-tech-savvy users to utilize a workflow engine.

 Traditionally, businesses relied on manual papers, invoices, and files to carry out a workflow that later evolved into spreadsheets and e-mails.
-A modern workflow engine is also known as workflow management software helps reduce human errors, is easy to keep track of, and is cost-efficient.
+A modern workflow engine also known as workflow management software helps reduce human errors, is easy to keep track of, and is cost-efficient.

 A workflow program is made for software users in an organization who may not have the ability to write code.

 Hence, the workflow software uses a process designer that allows users to create workflows using a simplified visual builder.
-An administrator can create linear tasks, assign rules based on data entered, specify conditions to be met besides other customization options.
+An administrator can create linear tasks, assign rules based on data entered, and specify conditions to be met besides other customization options.

 How useful is a workflow engine in an organization?

-When a workflow engine is introduced in an organization, it makes it easier for an administrator to schedule tasks, automatically trigger them to flow one step to another in a linear phase until it reaches the final stage.
+When a workflow engine is introduced in an organization, it makes it easier for an administrator to schedule tasks, and automatically trigger them to flow from one step to another in a linear phase until it reaches the final stage.